 Yes, if you need a retail license or are subject to the use tax registration, you’re required to register with the South Carolina Department of Revenue.
 Use tax registration is for non-retailers that regularly buy products or services for the business’s use from out-of-state, in cases where the South Carolina sales or use tax has not been collected by the purchaser.

 You can register via MyDORWAY.
 You’ll need your EIN before you can register.

 How can I submit the South Carolina Articles of Incorporation?

 You can file South Carolina articles online or by mail.
 Mailed filings must be submitted in duplicate (typed or printed in black ink) to the following address:

 How much does it cost to start a South Carolina corporation?

 At least $135.
 This includes the $110 fee to submit your Articles and the $25 fee to submit your Initial Report.
 Filing online?
 Add on a $15 processing fee.
 Domestic corporations also need a South Carolina licensed attorney to sign their Articles.
 Unless you’re buddies with a local attorney, this can get pretty expensive.

 At Northwest, we can have our South Carolina attorney sign your filing for $100.
 This does not constitute any legal advice or relationship with our attorney, but this is much cheaper than you can find anywhere else.

 Hire Northwest to form your South Carolina corporation and your total, out-the-door cost is $475.
-Or, pay just $49 out the door with our VIP monthly payment option.
-Either way, incorporation with Northwest includes state fees, attorney signature, a full year of registered agent service, business address, and the tools and forms to help launch your business.
+Incorporation with Northwest includes state fees, attorney signature, a full year of registered agent service, business address, and the tools and forms to help launch your business.